zaman13/Poisson-solver-2D/README.md

 - version 1.0 notes
   - Sparse matrix implementation.
 CSR format (Compressed sparse row matrix) matrix.

+## Graphically Defined Geometry
+In addition to algebraically defining the solution domain and the boundary regions, it is possible to import the geometry from bitmap image (bmp) file.
+Differere colors in the bmp file are taken as different regions (i.e. Dirichlet boundary 1, Direchlet boundary 2, solution domain, Neumann boundary etc.).
+The different regions can be handled appropriately by defining the color mapping in the code.
+This feature can be useful when working with complex geometries that are difficult/cumbersome to define algebraically.

 ## Sample Output
 #### Dirichlet boundary conditions at outer walls
 Solution of <img src="https://render.githubusercontent.com/render/math?math=\nabla^2u(x,y) = 0"> with boundary conditions <img src="https://render.githubusercontent.com/render/math?math=u(-6,y) = 0.5, u(6,y) = 1.2, u(x,-3) = -0.75, u(x,3) = -1"> is shown below: